Disable Spice Password

 When the users start a virtual machine, a password is defined for the spice connection.
-This can be disabled for a given network.
+This can be disabled for a given network or in the main settings.

 This settings applies on starting a new virtual machine.
 So running virtual machines will keep the former settings.
 Shutting them down and up will trigger the new configuration.